Missing You, Phil

 Here’s a precious 3-minute recording of Phil narrating his search for understanding.
 What a treasure hearing his voice.

-THE PHOTO GALLERY – Brian Russell and Phil Miller, friends and neighbors in the 70’s.
-Click Phil’s cap to view many more images compiled in this gallery.
+THE PHOTO GALLERY – Brian Russell and Phil Miller, neighbors in the 70’s.
+CLICK THIS IMAGE TO VIEW MANY MORE PHOTOS COMPILED IN A GALLERY.

 Mary Jo, a dear friend and neighbor from our Arlington Apartment days in 1970’s Pasadena, wrote: